 - a right to restrict processing as well as

 - a right to request that data which is inaccurate and/or unlawfully processed is made unavailable or erased.

 You have the right to object to the processing of your personal data, unless such processing is required by law or is justified by our legitimate interests.
 In certain cases, you also have the right to receive your personal data processed by us in a machine-readable format of our choice, or to instruct us to transmit such data directly to a third party of your choice.

 We kindly ask you to notify us of any change in your personal data.

 You may revoke your consent to use your personal data at any time.

 You may send your request for access, erasure, rectification, objection and/or data portability to the address of bnt Latvia referred to in Section 1 above, provided your request does not involve disproportionate efforts.

 Despite our best efforts to guarantee the protection and integrity of your data, we cannot fully rule out that disagreements may arise on the nature of the use of your data.
 If you consider that we are unlawfully using your data, you may lodge a complaint with the Latvian Data Protection Authority (www.dvi.gov.lv).

-You can subscribe to our press releases or newsletters at to follow the latest legal developments that could influence your business. using the contact details for bnt Latvia referred to in Section 1 above.
+You can subscribe to our press releases or newsletters at https://bnt.eu/en/news/overview to follow the latest legal developments that could influence your business.
+In particular, you can withdraw your consent or in the case of any other legal basis unsubscribe from receiving newsletters by using the contact details for bnt Latvia referred to in Section 1 above.

 For the purposes of sending you our press releases and newsletters, we process (collect, save) some of your personal data (name, surname, organisation, email address).
 This information is then shared with the bnt office in Slovakia –